 Frequently Asked Questions

 You can make Reservations by giving us a call at 787-742-0803 (it’s OK to leave a message), sending an email to [email protected], or by using the BOOK NOW button on our site.
-Your reservation must be secured with a credit card (Visa/Mastercard/Discover).
-If you have not provided us with a credit card number, we are not holding a spot for you!
+Your reservation must be secured with a credit card (Visa/Mastercard/Discover/AMEX).
+If you have not pre-paid via BOOK NOW or provided us with a credit card number, your spot is not guaranteed!

 Please click here to see our cancellation policy.

 We accept payment using VISA, MASTERCARD, DISCOVER, AMEX, Apple & Google Pay, ATH Movíl, and cash (U.S. dollar).

 Culebra Divers requires a major credit card number with expiration date to hold your spaces on our boat.
 Except during peak season (December 20th – January 10th), no charges will be pulled in advance.
 You must bring a form of payment (cash or credit) with you the day of your tour.
 Folks choosing to book online through our BOOK NOW button will pay in advance via Stripe or PayPal.
 Training will be paid upon arrival.
 There are no refunds on training or partially used multi-day packages.

 Yes, in the dive industry tipping is a very common practice and in most cases is a large part of your captain’s, divemaster’s, and/or instructor’s income.
 While it isn’t required, treat the people that guide you through your water excursions like you would any other individual in the service industry (restaurants, hair salons, etc.), and consider a tip for services well-rendered.
 Our staff can help you with guidelines if you would like and we accept Venmo so you can hang on to your cash!

 Yes, please check us out on TripAdvisor, Facebook, Google, or any other review site.
 We always welcome your input and feedback to help our business improve our level of customer service.